Find out everything you need to know about guarantor mortgages, from how they work, who can get them, the benefits and the pitfalls.

 But lenders will want to see proof that you can both afford the monthly repayments.
 They will want to be sure the guarantor is capable of making repayments if you can’t.

 If you want to use one of these mortgages to get onto the property ladder, you will first need to enlist a family member – or possibly a friend – willing to be a guarantor.
 You will then need to find a lender willing to lend to you.
-A fee-free mortgage broker will search the market for you, talk you through the guarantor mortgage options and recommend the best deal based on your circumstances.
+It’s advisable to get fee-free advice from a mortgage broker who will talk you through your guarantor mortgage options and recommend the right mortgage based on your circumstances.

 HomeOwners Alliance Ltd is registered in England, company number 07861605.
 Information provided on HomeOwners Alliance is not intended as a recommendation or financial advice.